getkin/kin-openapi/README.md

 ### v0.126.0
 * `openapi3.CircularReferenceError` and `openapi3.CircularReferenceCounter` are removed. `openapi3.Loader` now implements reference backtracking, so any kind of circular references should be properly resolved.
+* `InternalizeRefs` now takes a refNameResolver that has access to `openapi3.T` and more properties of the reference needing resolving.
+* The `DefaultRefNameResolver` has been updated, choosing names that will be less likely to collide with each other.
+Because of this internalized specs will likely change slightly.

 ### v0.125.0
 * The `openapi3filter.ErrFunc` and `openapi3filter.LogFunc` func types now take the validated request's context as first argument.